tshirtman/Buildozer-docker/README.md

     sudo docker run -v $PWD:/buildozer/ tshirtman/buildozer

-The first build, or any build that changed your requirements in buildozer.spec will be slower, since the distribution has to be rebuilt (it's cached in your project's directory, so it'll be reused when possible).
+The first build, or any build since a change to your requirements in buildozer.spec will be slower, since the distribution has to be rebuilt (it's cached in your project's directory, so it'll be reused when possible).
 Builds that can reuse your distribution will be a lot faster.

 Installing
 ----------

-Sadly the docker doesn't see the android device for me, so you'll need adb another way to deploy
+Sadly the docker doesn't see the android device for me, so you'll need another way to deploy

 - adb